SCIGEN 101/101G : Communicating in a Knowledge Society

 - Demonstrate an understanding of effective communication of data, including the use of mathematical models, relationships, and statistical evidence (Capability 1, 2, 3 and 5)

-- Demonstrate an ability to effectively communicate specialist disciplinary knowledge using oral, written, visual, and non-verbal communication skills (Capability 1, 4 and 5)
+- Demonstrate an ability to effectively communicate specialist disciplinary knowledge using a range of communication skills (Capability 1, 4 and 5)

 - Understand the role of peer review in the communication of knowledge and demonstrate collaborative learning and networking skills in peer networks (Capability 2, 3, 4 and 6)